aiamlucas/zonoteka-workshops/ffglitch-part-01/README.md

 - **TIFF**: Tag Image File Format, used for high-quality raster graphics and image metadata.
 - **PDF**: Portable Document Format, which can include images, text, and more.
-- **CDR**: Corel Draw File, a vector graphics file format used in design.
+- **CDR**: Corel Draw File, a vector graphics file format.
-- **SVG**: Scalable Vector Graphics, used for two-dimensional vector graphics, commonly used on the web.
+- **SVG**: Scalable Vector Graphics, used for two-dimensional vector graphics.

 ---